116th Ave SE Sidewalk Project

 suspended for the SOOS Creek Emergency Water Main Replacement Project between

-to School Program grant for design and construction for this project.
-The
+$111,000 Safe Routes to School Program grant for design and construction for

 The City of Renton hereby gives public notice that it is the Agency’s policy to assure full compliance with Title VI of the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, and related statutes and regulations in all programs and activities.
 Title VI requires that no person shall, on the grounds of race, color, sex, or national origin be excluded from the participation in, be denied the benefits of, or be otherwise subjected to discrimination under any Federal Aid Highway program or other activity for which the City of Renton receives federal financial assistance.